Bandō Sanjūsankasho: History

 The first mention of the Bandō Sanjūsankasho in historical documentation is in 1234, only 15 years after Minamoto no Sanetomo's death, in an inscription found within a Kannon statue.
 This inscription states that a monk, probably a Shugendō, called Seiben, was on a pilgrimage to 33 places and carved a statue of Kannon.
-Many of the temples in the circuit have a connection with Shugendō, and in the Kamakura period, it appears that the pilgrimages on Bandō circuit were made by monk or senior samurai and there was little participation by the general public.
-This gradually changed in the Muromachi period, and a number of wooden pilgrimage tags left at various temples dated from the Bunmei era (1468-1482) have been found, some of which giving an address from places in Ōshu and other distant locations.
+Many of the temples in the circuit have a connection with Shugendō, and in the Kamakura period, it appears that the pilgrimages on the Bandō circuit were made by monk or senior samurai and there was little participation by the general public.
+This gradually changed in the Muromachi period, and a number of wooden pilgrimage tags left at various temples dated from the Bunmei era (1468-1482) have been found, some of which gave an address from places in Ōshu and other distant locations.
 At the end of the Muromachi period, pilgrimages to the "100 Kannon Temples"' began with the Bandō circuit added to the Saigoku circuit and the 34 temples of the Chichibu pilgrimage.
 This became even more popular during the Edo period, where guidebooks began to appear.

 The most noteworthy of the Edo period guides is the (三十三所坂東観音霊場記, Sanjusansho Bandō Kannon Reibaki) in ten volumes written by the famous Shingon sect priest Ryōmori and was published in 1771.
 Ryōmori, who was chief priest at Nichirin-ji, claimed to have visited each temple several times, transcribing temple records, asking local elders about legends, and also collected records from local and foreign sources.
 He advised that it would take at least 40 days to complete the pilgrimage.
 It appears that the ordering of the 33 temples in the Bandō circuit has not changed since its inception, following the temples in numerical sequence has never been regarded as necessary and many Edo period guidebook noted that the total distance of the circuit was very long compared to the other pilgrimages and that the route was complicated to follow in order.